Nahuel92/to-doList/README.md

 ## API Operations

 The following is a list of supported operations:
-- Save a to-do item:`POST /todoList/item s.`
+- Save a to-do item:`POST /todoList/items.`
 - Save a collection of to-do item:`POST /todoList/items/bulk.`
 - Delete a to-do item:`DELETE /todoList/items/{id.}`
 - Delete all to-do items:`DELETE /todoList/items.`